 FREQUENTLY ASKED QUESTIONS

-• We require a 24 BUSINESS-HOUR NOTIFICATION for any lesson cancellations including illness.
-Anything less will incur a $40 late-cancellation charge.
-For a Sunday or Monday appointment, we must be notified by the appointment time on Friday.
+• If you need to cancel or change a lesson, CALL OUR SECRETARIAL PHONE (559) 798-5118.
+We require a 24-HOUR NOTIFICATION for any lesson cancellations including illness. .
+Anything less than 24-hours will incur a $40 late-cancellation charge.
+For a weekend or Monday appointment, we must be notified by the appointment time on Friday.
+Please be sure you contact the secretarial phone; instructors do not have the ability to make schedule changes or cancellations.

-• As a courtesy, our instructor will make an attempt to contact you the evening before each lesson as a reminder.
+• Our instructors will attempt a courtesy call the evening before each lesson as a reminder.
 However, if they cannot reach you, they will still show up for the lesson as scheduled.
 We have a MAXIMUM wait time for students of 15 minutes.
 If a student is more than 15 minutes late, the lesson will be marked as a "No Show" and the $40 Late Cancellation Fee will apply.

-• There is a $20 fee to replace a lost DMV Certificate of Completion (Gold/Yellow form received at the end of the teen six-hour driving course).
+• There is a $20 fee to replace a lost DMV Certificate of Completion (Gold/Yellow form issued at the end of the teen six-hour driving course).
+Please call if you need a new certificate of completion (559) 798-5118.

 • Returned Check Fee is $30.